-Technologies to Evaluate and Advance Manipulation and Mobility (TEAMM) is an engineering research center based at the Center for Bionic Medicine, with collaborators at the University of New Brunswick, Northwestern University, and the University of Notre Dame.
-Our research focuses on enhancing manipulation (holding and grasping objects) and mobility for individuals with disabilities.
+Technologies to Evaluate and Advance Manipulation and Mobility (TEAMM) is an engineering research center based at the Center for Bionic Medicine, funded by the National Institute for Disability, Independent Living, and Rehabilitation Research (NIDILRR).

 Our research focus is on improving manipulation (the ability to manage and use objects) and mobility (the ability to move around) for individuals with disabilities.
 Injuries and diseases that limit mobility and manipulation affect people of all ages and impact health, independence, employment, leisure activities, and social interactions.
 Our goal is to develop and evaluate technologies that help these individuals participate fully in society.

 Building useful and effective technologies requires an understanding of issues caused by disability, in addition to research and technological expertise.
 TEAMM has a well-integrated team of clinicians and researchers working closely with the people who will use these technologies.
 Our focus is on translational science—taking our products and ideas out of the laboratory and into the clinic, for the benefit of people with disabilities.

 Following our first 5-year funding cycle (2013-2018), we recently received a second award (2018-2023) to continue TEAMM-RERC.
 Our center will continue two projects and initiate three new projects.

 Evaluation and Commercial Development of a Manual Standing Wheelchair — A wheelchair that allows people to move about while sitting or standing (or anywhere in-between).

 Evaluation of a Lightweight Powered Leg — A prosthetic leg that only provides power when needed (e.g. for stair climbing), so it uses smaller motors and batteries and is quieter than other powered legs.